4-Day Seoul Itinerary: Your Ultimate 2024 Guide

 But if you have the chance, nothing beats visiting Gyeongbok (and the other Seoul palaces and Buchan Hanok village) while dressed in traditional hanbok.

-Not only can you enter for free at Gyeongbok while wearing it, but you might be requested to pose for pictures by the local ladies.
+Not only can you enter Gyeongbok for free while wearing it, but the local ladies might also ask you to pose for pictures.
 For some reason, Koreans love to take photos of foreigners dressed in traditional Korean clothing; I never felt like a superstar before this experience.

 Address: 161, Sajik-ro, Jongno-gu, Seoul